 - Unofficial committees in CompUSA in Dallas Texas, Rag Shops in New Jersey, K's Merchandise Mart in Illinois, Mortt's Distributors in New Hampshire, Klein's All Sports in New York, Work 'n Gear in Massachusetts, Dunlaps in Texas, Boot Town in Texas, Ski Market in Massachusetts, and many more.

-- Clients as creditors and claimants in bankruptcy cases such as Enron, MCI/WorldCom, Teligent, Ames Department Stores, Cornerstone Propane in New York, Linen's n' Things in Delaware, Bally Health & Fitness, Hawaiian Airlines in Hawaii, Hedstrom in Illinois, Mirant in Texas, Irwin Toys in Ontario, Canada, and NewPage in Delaware.
+- Clients as creditors and claimants in bankruptcy cases such as Enron, MCI/WorldCom, Teligent, Ames Department Stores, Cornerstone Propane and Bally Health & Fitness in New York, Linen's n' Things and Archetypes in Delaware, Hawaiian Airlines in Hawaii, Hedstrom in Illinois, Mirant in Texas, Irwin Toys in Ontario, Canada, and NewPage in Delaware.

 Mr. Indyke was a partner at the boutique bankruptcy firm Siegel, Sommers & Schwartz from 1987 until 1998, when the firm effectively merged into Kronish Lieb Weiner & Hellman.

 Mr. Indyke earned a JD from Brooklyn Law School in 1981 where he was named to the Moot Court Honor Society.
 He received his BA, graduating magna cum laude, from the University at Albany in 1978.
 He was an adjunct professor at New York University for eleven years where he taught courses in Debtor/Creditor Law.